demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 4. microsoft-atp-get-file-related-machines
 ---
-Get a collection of machines related to a given file SHA1 hash.
+Gets a collection of machines related to a given file's SHA1 hash.

 ##### Base Command